angband/angband/docs/playing.rst

 machine, causing unexpected results.
 In general, these special keys are control keys, and often, you can disable their special effects.

-If you are playing on a UNIX or similar system, then 'Ctrl-C' will interrupt Angband.
+If you are playing on a UNIX or similar system, then 'Ctrl-c' will interrupt Angband.
 The second and third interrupt will induce a warning bell, and the fourth will induce both a warning bell and a special message, since the fifth will quit the game, after killing your character.
-Also, 'Ctrl-Z' will suspend the game, and return you to the original command shell, until you resume the game with the 'fg' command.
+Also, 'Ctrl-z' will suspend the game, and return you to the original command shell, until you resume the game with the 'fg' command.
 There is now a compilation option to force the game to prevent the "double 'ctrl-z' escape death trick".
-The 'Ctrl-\\' and 'Ctrl-D' and 'Ctrl-S' keys should not be intercepted.
+The 'Ctrl-\\' and 'Ctrl-d' and 'Ctrl-s' keys should not be intercepted.

 It is often possible to specify "control-keys" without actually pressing